OrquestraCD/cfn-tf-custom-types/docs/tencentcloud.md

 ## Configuration

 To configure this resource, you may optionally create an AWS Secrets Manager secret with the name **terraform/tencentcloud**.
-The below arguments may be included as the key/value or JSON properties in the secret or metadata object:
+The below arguments may be included as the key/value or JSON properties in the secret:

 * `secret_id` - This is the TencentCloud access key.
 * `secret_key` - This is the TencentCloud secret key.